 THIS COURSE WILL BE INDOORS AND OUTDOORS AND WILL BE HELD RAIN OR SHINE.

 PLEASE BE PREPARED FOR ALL TYPES OF WEATHER, YOU MAY GET WET, DIRTY AND OR SWEATY

 A Liability waiver form is required before attending this course

-THIS COURSE WILL BE CANCELLED IF LESS THAN THE MINIMUM STUDENTS PARTICIPANTS HAVE NOT BEEN MET.
+THIS COURSE WILL BE CANCELLED IF LESS THAN THE MINIMUM STUDENT PARTICIPANTS HAVE NOT BEEN MET

 Please add course date to the MEMO with payment

 To acquire the next step towards being properly prepared for a medical emergency, and or receive training, call: 763-576-8146 or Contact Us.